artjcod/nginx-errors/README.md

 # Nginx Errors

-This is an additional ingress nginx's default backend with custom error page.
+This is an additional ingres-nginx's default backend with custom error page.